 Regardless of which route you take, you'll be able to contact officials over VHF Channel 12.
 When you've been cleared, you can head over to Oyster Pond and choose to dock at the marina or yacht club.

-Seriously considering sailing to Oyster Pond using your own boat, or a boat you charter in a different location?
-The following table provides a quick summary of nearby marinas.
+Thinking about sailing to Oyster Pond using your own boat, or a charter from a different area?
+Take a look at the chart below to find basic information for area marinas.

 |(059) 087-3347||2.2 mi.
 (3.6 km) South of Orient Bay||the island of St. Martin and Sint Maarten|